Definition

 - In cases of adrenal insufficiency, hydrocortisone replacement is initiated and tapered within weeks to months.

-HPA Axis Recovery:
+HPA Axis Recovery

 - The hypothalamic-pituitary-adrenal (HPA) axis is reassessed 3 months postoperatively using stimulation tests.